osm-search/Nominatim-Data-Analyser/README.md

 # Nominatim-Data-Analyser

-Analyses the nominatim database to extract wrong OSM data from it.
+The Nominatim Data Analyser is a QA tool used to scan the nominatim database and extract suspect data from it.
+These data are then presented to mappers through a visual interface so that they can correct them directly.

+The advanced documentation of this tool can be found there: [docs/Overview.md](docs/Overview.md).

 # Installation procedure